HL7/fhir-skin-wound-ig/source/pages/usecase-originate.md

 <p>&nbsp;</p>

-### WAT Data Storage
+### WATT Data Storage
 The expectation for the EHR actor system is that all of the above RLE processes will be implemented as a single transaction.
-This will result in the EHR actor's (FHIR) data repository storing two (2) versions the WAT data FHIR resources:
+This will result in the EHR actor's (FHIR) data repository storing two (2) versions the WATT data FHIR resources:
 * #1 - empty created version 1 instances, then
 * #3 - the updated current version 2 instances